-Liberty LEADS at Bank Street College is a New York City-based dropout prevention and college access program that has served over 1500 students between 5th and 12th grade since 1989.
-Founded to empower at-risk and underrepresented youth, our program makes an impact in the lives of students every day by helping them attain higher education, embrace leadership engagement, and create a positive future for themselves and others.
+Liberty LEADS at Bank Street College is a New York City–based high school completion and college access program that has served more than 1,700 students between 5th and 12th grade since 1989.
+Founded to empower underrepresented youth, our program makes an impact in the lives of students every day by helping them attain higher education, embrace leadership engagement, and create a positive future for themselves and others.

 Liberty LEADS makes a difference in the lives of New York City students by building a supportive, collaborative community that nurtures academic, social, and emotional growth while helping students develop a love of learning.